 Zero-Latency IDE

-The built-in IDE modules, now available in Rambus CXL 2.0 and PCIe 5.0 Controllers, employ a 256-bit AES-GCM (Advanced Encryption Standard, Galois/Counter Mode) symmetric-key cryptographic block cipher, helping chip designers and security architects to ensure confidentiality, integrity, and replay protection for traffic that travels over CXL and PCIe links.
+The built-in IDE modules employ a 256-bit AES-GCM (Advanced Encryption Standard, Galois/Counter Mode) symmetric-key cryptographic block cipher, helping chip designers and security architects to ensure confidentiality, integrity, and replay protection for traffic that travels over CXL and PCIe links.
 This secure functionality is especially imperative for data center computing applications including AI/ML and high-performance computing (HPC).

 Key features include: